GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 **Variable parameters**:

 - These values change with the frame number.
-- We must use them in the *main script* to introduce variations in the frames (otherwise, the movie would be incredibly boring).
+- We must use them in the *main script* to introduce variations in the frames.
+.. (otherwise, the movie would be incredibly boring).

  ============== ============================================= ===============
   Parameter                  Purpose or contents               Set by Movie